CrowdStrike/aws-cspm-registration-cloudformation/multiple-cid/README.md

 A script has been included in this repo [cleanup.py](cleanup.py) to make this easier.
 You may run this in your AWS CloudShell to remove the Stack Instances and StackSets before continuing to delete the root stack.

 **Note:** cleanup.py will prompt you to validate the list of StackSets it will delete before continuing.
-Please ensure you are 100% confident in the list of StackSets before contueing.
+Please ensure you are 100% confident in the list of StackSets before continuing.

 **Note:** After performing cleanup steps you must goto Falcon Cloud Accounts Registration to complete the cleanup process and "Deprovision" the accounts from Falcon.
 This will complete the deregistration process.